-COVID19: Due to the current situation I am working with clients and supervisees via telephone or Skype.
-I do have new spaces available so please call if you would like to discuss arranging an assessment session.
+COVID19: Due to the current situation I am working with clients and supervisees via telephone, Skype or Zoom.
+I have limited spaces available so please call if you would like to discuss arranging an assessment session.

 ECOTHERAPY/ECOPSYCHOLOGY: As well as working in the traditional counselling room setting I am lucky enough to be able to offer clients a unique opportunity to take the counselling outdoors and into the natural world.
 Using outdoor spaces allows us to re-connect and engage with the natural world and this can really support the counselling work and bring new perspectives to the therapeutic experience.
 I live very close to the beach with woodland and a headland close by making this work easily accessible.
 I am a member of Ecopsychology UK.
 This may not always be appropriate but if it is offered the decision to work outside on occasions always lies with the client.